butnaruv/CS_Labs/src/Reports/lab3_cs_report.md

 - _N_ is the modulo number (composed using _p_ and _q_)

 * Now the numbers are ready to be converted into letters.
 Then using concatenating process of a string, each letter is added to the string.
 This is how the message is decrypted.

+## Conclusion

+&ensp;&ensp;&ensp; This laboratory work represented an initiation into asymmetric cryptography.
+I discovered and understood the concept of asymmetric ciphers, and I managed to implement an algorithm - The RSA algorithm Thus, the aim of researching and implementing the encryption and decryption process using an asymmetric cipher was achieved.